luke-sutton/Writerside-Web-Dev-Notes/topics/Connect-the-DAL-and-Controller.md

 ### Inject the DAL into the controller

-Within your controller, add a property of type DataContextDapper, then add a constructor and assign it to a new DataContextDapper object and pass in config -
+Within your controller, add a property of the type of whatever your DAL is called (e.g. DataContextDapper or DataContextEF), then add a constructor and assign it to a new DAL object and pass in config -

 ```C#
 private DataContextDapper _dapper;